 A morning snack and beverages will be provided, along with pizza for lunch (or bring your own food if you prefer).

-The meeting is open to 2013 NYSYBC Youth Members, their parents, and specifically invited adults only.
+The meeting is open to 2014 NYSYBC Youth Members in good standing, their parents, and specifically invited adults only.

 Photo taken at the meeting by Mike McBrien (Michael McBrien's dad).

 by 1/3/14 (send us a quick email with your name, address, age, and transportation plans); permission form due by 1/10/14.

 Sunday February 2, 2014 - Hudson River Eagles (Westchester County)

 Sponsoring NYSYBC Partner: Edgar A. Mearns Bird Club Trip Leader: Gerhard Patsch